Pursuit (2022 film): Production

 Principal photography took place in Little Rock, Arkansas in July 2021.
 Filming has wrapped as of November 2021.

-Reception
+Release

+Pursuit was released direct to video on February 18, 2022, by Lionsgate Home Entertainment.

+Critical reception

-The film has a 9% rating on Rotten Tomatoes based on 11 reviews.
+The film has a 8% rating on Rotten Tomatoes based on 12 reviews, with an average score of 2.5/10.

 Julian Roman of MovieWeb gave the film a positive review and wrote, "Pursuit is a bloody and twisted pulp actioner with an insane body count.(...)
 The film has a spectacularly convoluted plot but keeps the adrenaline pumping with gritty action scenes."

 Lisa Kennedy of The New York Times gave the film a mixed review and wrote, "In a previous era, this action thriller, directed by Brian Skiba, would have gone from postproduction directly into a bargain bin at a rundown video emporium on a dark alley where rats scurried."

+Box office

+As of April 7, 2024, Pursuit grossed $13,420 in the United Arab Emirates.